chen-yanlong/X-Mes/README.md

 2. Add messaging between users on same chain
 3. Connect users as an OFT ERC6551 to have a more extensive onchain identity
 4. Listen to events from contract so that app can automatically refresh chat history
 5. Add more function to this chatroom, ex.
-OFT transfer, bot, ...
+OFT transfer, bot.